Updated the look and feel of the site to focus more on the content. Also planning to post more of it.

 AndroVM is a novel alternative to the Android emulator with Android running in a virtual machine (VM) using VirtualBox.
 It works quite well and for some requirements can be significantly faster than the Android emulator.
 Continue reading

 I recently created a custom UITableViewCell with a UIButton as a subview.
 Pretty standard except that the highlight state of the button was only activated if you held your finger on the button for more than some fraction of a second.
 The solution is quite straight forward but is subtle enough to justify a quick blog post.
 Continue reading

 A state list drawable is a really useful Android resource for displaying different drawables for a view depending on the state of that view. e.g. we can define a state list drawable for the background of a button that defines a colour for both pressed and unpressed states.
-The button takes care of switching between the two drawables depending on the state, saving us the effort.
+The button takes care of switching between the two drawables depending on the state.

 Today I released my first personal Android app into the Google Play Store.
 It is a stopwatch app that supports multiple stopwatches and is designed to work across phones and tablets.
 It is also built from the ground up to fit in with the new design paradigms used in the latest versions of Android such as the action bar.
 I also just wanted a better looking stopwatch app.